-[17] The Respondent submitted the 2013 Suburban Office Capitalization Rate Study containing seven A class suburban office buildings [pg 24, R-1] along with all supporting documentation.
-The resulting median value for Class A suburban offices was 5.85 and the average was 5.63.
+- The Respondent submitted a 2013 Suburban Office Capitalization Rate Study containing seven A class suburban office buildings [pg 31, R-1] along with all supporting documentation.
+The resulting median value was 5.85 and the average was 5.63.
 The typical capitalization rate used for A class suburban offices is 6.00%.
 This is the rate used for the subject property.
-The Respondent also provided a 2013 Calgary Airport - Property Assessment Explanation Supplement to show that Airport suburban A Class offices are also being assessed using a 6.00% capitalization rate [pg.
-35, R-1].
+The Respondent also provided a 2013 Calgary Airport - Property Assessment Explanation Supplement to show that Airport suburban A Class offices are also being assessed using a 6.00% capitalization rate [pq.
+42, R-1].
 The Respondent noted that since 2007 there have been four sales of airport properties, one of these was a suburban office.
 The suburban office airport property transacted at the City's market value level.
-The City values the fee simple interest which also includes the Calgary Airport Authority's interest as well.

-[18] The Respondent commented on the warehouse documents produced by the Complainant and indicated that all warehouse properties are valued on the Sales Comparison Approach so capitalization rates would not be determined for these properties.
-The Respondent also stated that capitalization rates presented in third party reports were not considered a reliable source as there is no documentation provided to show what went into that calculation.

-[19] The Respondent produced one equity comparable at 3636 Research Rd NW to show similar properties are assessed the same as the subject property [pg.
-37-55, R-1].
-This property had a post facto sale of \$78,000,000 (sale date of 2013 - 05 - 09 with an unverified appraisal with an effective date of October 01, 2012 for \$80,300,000).
-When compared to this property's assessed value of 68,000,000 as of July 1, it is not out of line.
-The same typical rates that were applied to this property were also applied to the subject property.

-[20] Information was provided by the Respondent to show that Airport lands were owned by the Federal Government and leased to the Calgary Airport Authority and the subject property's land is owned by the Provincial Government.
-A list of permitted uses was provided for the Airport district.

-[21] Several Board Decisions were included for consideration.
+The City values the fee simple interest which also includes the Calgary Airport Authority's interest as well. - The Respondent commented on the warehouse documents produced by the [18] Complainant and indicated that all warehouse properties are valued on the Sales Comparison Approach so capitalization rates would not be determined for these properties.
+The Respondent also stated that capitalization rates presented in third party reports were not considered a reliable source as there is no documentation provided to show what went into that calculation. - The Respondent produced one equity comparable at 3520 Research Way NW to show similar properties are assessed the same as the subject property [pg.
+44, R-1]. - A \$78,000,000 post facto sale of the subject property (sale date of 2013 05 09 with an unverified appraisal with an effective date of October 01, 2012 for \$80,300,000) were submitted to show that the July 1, 2012 market value assessment of \$68,000,000 was generous given the sale price of May 2013 [pg 21-29, R-1]. - Information was provided by the Respondent to show that Airport lands were owned by the Federal Government and leased to the Calgary Airport Authority and the subject property's land is owned by the Provincial Government.
+A list of permitted uses was provided for the Airport district. - Several Board Decisions were included for consideration.
+[22]